segmentio/segment-docs/src/connections/destinations/catalog/hawkei/index.md

 Track calls will be sent to Hawkei as a `track` event.
 Use the method track anywhere you want to create an event in your code.

-You’ll want to create events that are part of critical paths in your application that you intend to add to the flows you want to monitor.
+You'll want to create events that are part of critical paths in your application that you intend to add to the flows you want to monitor.

 ## Troubleshooting